Using computer simulation. Based on examples from the infer package. Code for Quiz 13.

 The output has 500000 rows

-the distribution of statistics from the generated data * Assign the output null_distribution_anova
+Calculate the distribution of statistics from the generated data * Assign the output null_distribution_anova * Display null_distribution_anova

 null_distribution_anova <- hr_anova %>%